Inspired by Queen Victoria

-The Discomfort Zone – Making Art at The RCA in London, England
+The Discomfort Zone – Making Art Inspired by Queen Victoria

 It was a transformative experience, as I talk about the programme in detail in my previous blog post.
 During my month in London I created four new large format paintings on unstretched canvas, and two smaller works.
 These new works are visceral and come from deep down within.
 When looking at how and what I would paint during my time at the RCA, I began with looking at the current political state of affairs, with Brexit and Boris Johnson dominating the media coverage in the United Kingdom.
 As I have been commenting on Canadian popular culture for the past decade, I thought I might find some common themes in London.
 The first painting I created upon arrival in my studio at the Sackler building at the RCA, was a painting of the Union Jack flag.
 Much like Canada, the UK has a very strong ‘brand’ and identity based on their flag.
 The appeal of the flag to this Canadian artist is undeniable, and I had to have a go at creating a comment on the undercurrents felt upon my arrival.
 I decided to begin with raw canvas, no layer of gesso or primer, I began to pour the paint Jackson Pollock style on the raw canvas, while laid on the floor of my studio.
 After, rather than take my brush and spread the paint around, I chose to fold the canvas in half, then stomped with my feet and used my hands to spread the paint like peanut butter between two slices of bread.
 I was creating a mirror image, a Rorshack if you will, offering symmetry between the two sides and many opportunities to see things within the abstract application of paint.